Asbestos in Talcum Powder

 American Cancer Society

-Additionally, the International Agency for Research on Cancer (IARC), which is part of the World Health Organization (WHO), considers asbestos-contaminated talc “carcinogenic to humans.”
+Additionally, the International Agency for Research on Cancer (IARC), which is part of the World Health Organization (WHO), considers asbestos-contaminated talc “probably carcinogenic to humans.”

 Health Risks of Talcum Powder